 A work in progress, the show has evolved from an educational performance at the Tocane, France summer school in 2012 where a commentary was given in French by linguist Michael Cronin.
 Next, it was premiered in its present form, as a music-photographic concert, at the at Centre Culturel Irlandais, Paris, and at The Leuven Institute for Ireland, Leuven, Belgium in December, 2013.
 It had its inaugural Irish performance at Ranelagh Arts Festival, Dublin, September 2014.
 In 2015, it was performed at Aras Chronáin, Clondalkin and at the From the Mountains to the Sea literary festival at Dún Laoghiare, Co.
 Dublin in March; at the Séamus Ennis Arts Centre at The Naul, Dublin, and the Duncairn Arts Centre, Belfast in October, and at the William Kennedy Piping Festival, Armagh in November.
 Refreshed, expanded and updated, it was performed at Brussels Tradfest, Luxembourg Conservatoire of music, Cork Folk Festival and Ennis Tradfest in 2016, and at Ballyvourney, Co.
 Cork, and Castlebar, Co.
 Mayo and other venues in 2017.

-A DVD recording of the show is planned for mid-2017.
+A DVD recording of the show is planned for late 2017.
 Enquiries are welcome.